 While your vehicle may get repaired more quickly, the repair shop might be placed on a deadline and cut corners, resulting in a lesser quality repair job, and it's the insurance company that will save most of the money.

 Your Right to Choose Your Auto Repair Shop

 Many don't realize they don't have to use the auto repair mechanic recommended by the insurance company.
-California law places the following restrictions on insurance providers under Section 758.5 of the California Insurance Code.
+California law places the following restrictions on insurance providers under Section 758.5 of the California Insurance Code, which says the following:

-The Auto Body Repair Consumer Bill of Rights also entitles you to:
+The Auto Body Repair Consumer Bill of Rights also entitles you to the following:

-You may feel powerless after you've experienced losses resulting from a car accident, but the truth is you do have control over some aspects, including the right to seek multiple repair estimates for your damaged vehicle.
+You may feel powerless after you've experienced losses resulting from a car accident.
+Still, the truth is that you do have control over some aspects, including the right to seek multiple repair estimates for your damaged vehicle.